-This Mexican Street Corn Soup brings all the flavours of the street food favourite to a soup!
+This Mexican Street Corn Soup brings all the flavours of the street corn to a soup!
 Can be made with fresh or frozen corn.

 We are still in the prime of fresh, local corn season here, so I’m all about enjoying all I can while it lasts!